Losing a loved one is a heart wrenching time for anyone.

 What do I need to do register the death?

 Make an appointment with the Registrar (online or over the phone) and they will call you back.
 It should be possible to register the death over the phone.
-We can advise you on the changes to death certification and registration requirements.
+We can advise you on the death certification and registration requirements.
 The relevant paperwork will be sent direct to the registrar via email.
 Find a register office here.

 Can I arrange a funeral?